What to Hide from Your Students: Attention-Guided Masked Image Modeling: Abstract

 \section{Abstract}

 Transformers and masked language modeling are quickly being adopt\-ed and explored in computer vision as \emph{vision transformers} and \emph{masked image modeling} (MIM).
-In this work, we argue that image token masking is fundamentally different from token masking in text, due to the amount and correlation of tokens in an image.
+In this work, we argue that image token masking differs from token masking in text, due to the amount and correlation of tokens in an image.
 In particular, to generate a challenging pretext task for MIM, we advocate a shift from random masking to informed masking.
-We develop and exhibit this idea in the context of distillation-based MIM, where a teacher transformer encoder generates an attention map, which we use to guide masking for the student encoder.
+We develop and exhibit this idea in the context of distillation-based MIM, where a teacher transformer encoder generates an attention map, which we use to guide masking for the student.

 We thus introduce a novel masking strategy, called \Ours, and we demonstrate its effectiveness over random masking for dense distillation-based MIM as well as plain distillation-based self-supervised learning on classification tokens.
 We confirm that \ours accelerates the learning process and improves the performance on a variety of downstream tasks.
+We provide the implementation code at \href{https://github.com/gkakogeorgiou/attmask}{https://github.com/gkakogeorgiou/attmask}.

-{ \thefootnote \footnote{{* Correspondence: }}}
+{\blfootnote{{Correspondence: }}}